 Workshop Flow is a workshop “style” flow class that delves deeply into the physical component of yoga; the postures or asanas (which is the third limb of the 8 Limbs of Yoga).
 We will work towards mastery of level I asanas such as chaturanga dandasana (low plank), adho mukha svanasana (downward facing dog), and uttanasana (forward fold), to name a few.
 These foundational postures are the building blocks for more “advanced” asanas, which will also be explored along the way.
 Each week, a new pose will be introduced and serve as the theme for the 60min vinyasa portion of class.
 Next, we’ll break it all down through Q&A, partner support, and lots and lots of demos!
 Class will wrap up with a short meditation and chakra tuning with crystal quartz and traditional Tibetan singing bowls.

-Flow Fundamentals / Beginner Flow (level 1)
+Yoga Fundamentals / Beginners (level 1)

 Gentle Flow (level 1/2)